RFoxtea/rvmark-engine/README.md

 Defaults: `--content rvmark`, `--out dist`.

-The output in `--out` consists of pure static files (HTML, CSS, and browser-side JS).
+The output in `--out` consists of pure static files (HTML, CSS, browser-side JS, and rvmark source files).
 You can deploy its contents to any static host (GitHub Pages, Neocities, Netlify, etc.).

 ## Development